Coot Club: Plot summary

-The Callum children spend their Easter holidays on The Broads with family friend, Mrs Barrable, who is staying on the small yacht Teasel, moored near the village of Horning.
-There they encounter the Coot Club, a gang of local children comprising Tom Dudgeon, twin girls 'Port' and 'Starboard' (Nell and Bess Farland), and three younger boys — Joe, Bill and Pete (the "Death and Glories").
+The Callum children, Dick and Dorothea, spend their Easter holidays on The Broads with their good-natured family friend, Mrs Barrable, who is staying on the small yacht Teasel, moored near the village of Horning.
+There they encounter the Coot Club, a gang of local children comprising Tom Dudgeon, twin girls 'Port' and 'Starboard' (Bess and Nell Farland; their nicknames come from one of them being left-handed and the other right-handed), and three younger boys — Joe, Bill and Pete (the "Death and Glories").
 The Coot Club was formed to protect local birds and their nests from egg collectors and other disturbances.
 Protecting wild birds was a relatively new concept at the time.

-A noisy and inconsiderate party of city-dwellers (dubbed the 'Hullabaloos' by the children) hire the motor cruiser Margoletta and threaten an important nesting site of a coot with a white feather (one of many monitored by the Coots) by mooring in front of it, and refuse to move when politely requested to do so.
+A noisy and inconsiderate party of city-dwellers (dubbed the 'Hullabaloos' by the children) hire the motor cruiser Margoletta and threaten an important nesting site of a coot with a white feather (one of many monitored by the Coots) by mooring in front of it and blasting music from both a Victrola and powerful electric radio, and refuse to move when politely requested to do so.
 Despite warnings "not to mix with foreigners", Tom stealthily casts off the Margolettas moorings to save the nest and then hides behind the Teasel.
 He hides for fear of disgracing his father, who is the local doctor.
 Casting off boats is considered unthinkable on The Broads, where the local economy is so dependent on boating.
-Mrs Barrable does not give Tom away to the Hullabaloos and instead asks him to teach the Callums to sail.
+The amiable and sympathetic Mrs Barrable --- also an avid nature-lover, and equally outraged at the Hullabaloos' peace-disrupting behavior --- does not give Tom away to the Hullabaloos when they angrily come looking for him, and instead asks him to teach the Callums to sail.